 In 2021, Miranda directed and choreographed the Australian premiere production of VOLDEMORT AND THE TEENAGE HOGWARTS: A MUSICAL PARODY for Salty Theatre, and directed Ally Morgan’s critically-acclaimed cabaret NOT TODAY, presented by Rogue Projects.
 She also completed a Directing Internship with Michael Cassel Group on their production of HARRY POTTER AND THE CURSED CHILD.

-In 2020, Miranda directed The Great and Powerful Ozzie – an original, two-woman adaptation of The Wizard of Oz – at the Old 505 Theatre.
-She also facilitated a two-week workshop of Brittanie Shipway’s new play A Letter for Molly through Belvoir Theatre’s Shutdown Residency, and created a documentary-drama about climate change with the Senior Ensemble at Shopfront Arts Co-Op.
+In 2020, Miranda directed THE GREAT AND POWERFUL OZZIE – an original, two-woman adaptation of ‘The Wizard of Oz’ – at the Old 505 Theatre.
+She also directed a development reading of Brittanie Shipway’s new play A LETTER FOR MOLLY through Belvoir Theatre’s Shutdown Residency, and created PLANET B, a documentary-drama about climate change at Shopfront Arts Co-Op.

 Miranda has two new works in development – the new Australian musical PAPER STARS with Salty Theatre, and PEAR-SHAPED with Rogue Projects.